stbrody/mongo/docs/primary_only_service.md

 that Instance.
 The second is that all OperationContexts created on threads (Clients) that are part of an Executor owned by a PrimaryOnlyService get interrupted.
-The third is that each individual Instance is explicitly interrupted, so that it can unblock any work running on threads that are *not* a part of an executor owned by the PrimaryOnlyService (e.g. commands that are waiting on the Instance to reach a certain state) that are dependent on that Instance signaling them.
+The third is that each individual Instance is explicitly interrupted, so that it can unblock any work running on threads that are *not* a part of an executor owned by the PrimaryOnlyService that are dependent on that Instance signaling them (e.g. commands that are waiting on the Instance to reach a certain state).
 Currently this happens via a call to an interrupt() method that each Instance must override, but in the future this is likely to change to signaling a CancelToken owned by the Instance instead.